shimaore/astonishing-competition/middleware/rating.coffee.md

         when params.direction is 'ingress' and not params.from? and not params.to?
           @debug 'Routing non-billable call: no billable number on ingress'

+        when params.direction is 'centrex-internal'
+          @debug 'Routing internal Centrex call'

 System-wide configuration accepting non-billable calls.

         when not @session.rated?.client?